Hussain-Naik/PP2-Namaaz-Display/README.md

 ### Solved Bugs

-- Fix API month parameter as getMonth() getMonth() returns value from 0-11
+- Fix API month parameter as getMonth() returns value from 0-11
     - +1 to month value for current month

 - Timer countdown insert